By Andrew Morton, Senior Field Ecologist

 The catalytic impact of EcoFire, the first and largest collaborative aerial burning program in the Kimberley,has also been significant.
 Several programs now use methodologies informed by EcoFire, and it has evolved from individuals managing fire on their own property – or not managing fires at all – to virtually the entire Kimberley implementing some sort of early dry-season fire management program.

 EcoFire is strengthening the central Kimberley community, facilitating cooperation between land managers to tackle any wildfires that do start, and inspiring the inaugural Kimberley Regional Fire Training and Knowledge Exchange hosted by AWC at Mornington Wildlife Sanctuary in 2018.

 For more than a decade, EcoFire has helped to change fire patterns and restore biodiversity across a vast area of the central Kimberley – important work which has previously been funded by the Western Australian Government.
 This year, however, all government support for this project has ceased, leaving us with a funding shortfall of $400,000.

 We remain committed to implementing EcoFire – the Kimberley’s wildlife depends on it – but we desperately need support to be able to continue.
 Donations enable us to deliver EcoFire and protect the Kimberley’s endangered wildlife – at a cost of just $0.20 per hectare for one year!

-Please consider making an eligible gift, under our $2 million Challenge, before 30 June.
-Your eligible tax-deductible donation will be doubled, allowing us to continue delivering best-practice fire management in the Kimberley, building on the exceptional returns that this program generates for Australia’s threatened wildlife.
+Please consider making a tax-deductible gift, allowing us to continue delivering best-practice fire management in the Kimberley, building on the exceptional returns that this program generates for Australia’s threatened wildlife.